- SECTOR & REPRESENTATION

 What NACIER does in this space.

-NACIER exists to ensure the commercial and industrial repair sector is recognised, represented, and understood at a national level.
+NACIER exists to ensure commercial and industrial electronic repair is recognised, represented, and understood at a national level.

 As the national body for commercial and industrial electronic repair, NACIER is positioned to do what no individual business can represent the sector where decisions are made.